solidcoredata/scd/README.md

 At the moment copyright is not assigned.
 However before external contributions are accepted or the framework used in production, a business must be formed and copyright assigned directly to the project.
-Solid Core Data project will be made distinct from the business name.
+The Solid Core Data project will be made distinct from the business name.